mavlink/mavlink-devguide/en/services/gimbal_v2.md

 #### What about RC (non-MAVLink) control?

 The autopilot needs to be configured to either accept MAVLink input (so [GIMBAL_MANAGER_SET_MANUAL_CONTROL](#GIMBAL_MANAGER_SET_MANUAL_CONTROL)) or RC control.
 In both cases, the message is then to be forwarded to the gimbal device using [GIMBAL_DEVICE_SET_MANUAL_CONTROL](#GIMBAL_DEVICE_SET_MANUAL_CONTROL).

 For RC control, the channels will have to be manually mapped/configured to control the gimbal.
-This is in the same way that also RC input to fly needs to be selected from either RC or MAVLink and is up to the implementation.
+This is the same approach as is used for managing the input source for flying; it is up to the implementation to select either RC or MAVLink.
-The recommendation is to make it configurable using for instance a parameter.
+The recommendation is to make it configurable using (for instance) a parameter.

 ## Message/Command/Enum Summary